 - Sludge build-up

 If you’re located in an area that is considered moderate or hard, there’s a good chance that limescale has built up on the heat exchanger.

-Heat exchanger faults then develop, and they are rarely cheap to fix.
+Heat exchanger problems then emerge, and they are rarely cheap to fix.
 What’s worse, even the best boiler cover plans generally exclude damage caused by limescale.

 The first thing you might notice is unusual noises coming from your boiler.

 Typically, you’d expect to hear:

 This is a sign of limescale build-up that has created a “hot spot” on the heat exchanger.
 The noise you are hearing is steam bubbles from the water being overheated.